-In the year 2004, the size of the Finnish natural gas market was 4.61 bcm, which was all imported from Russia by Gasum Ltd, which is the sole wholesale supplier in Finland.
+In the year 2005, the size of the Finnish natural gas market was 4.2 bcm, which was all imported from Russia by Gasum Ltd, which is the sole wholesale supplier in Finland.
 Only propane is produced indigenously as it is the only gas to be stocked in small amounts by Gasum Ltd for immediate substitute for the possible lack of natural gas.
-The importing capacity of Gasum Ltd is estimated to be about 5 bcm, so the maximum transmission capacity is often at use.
+The importing capacity of Gasum Ltd is estimated to be about 5.5 bcm, so the maximum transmission capacity is often at use.

 The Russian natural gas exporter Gazprom and Gasum Ltd entered into an agreement to extend the contract for Russian natural gas exports to Finland till the 31st of December 2025.
-The agreement marks a substantial increase of more than 15% in gas sales to Finland, with an annual level of 6 cbm to be reached by 2008.
+The agreement marks a substantial increase of more than 15 per cent in gas sales to Finland, with an annual level of 6 cbm to be reached by 2008.

 The wholesale supply of natural gas to the Finnish end-users and retailers is based on customer-specific contracts between Gasum Ltd and the customers.
-A part of the contracts are based on a public tariff, which Gasum Ltd renews at the intervals of 3 to 4 years.
-Next renewal of the public tariff occurs in the beginning of year 2006.
+A part of the contracts are based on a public tariff, which Gasum Ltd renews at the intervals of 4 years.
 Another part of the contracts has been concluded before the year 1992, when the new type of competition legislation came into force prohibiting the previously used pricing methods as an example of abuse of a dominant position.
-In the year 2005, the share of wholesale supply sold under public tariffs will increase to some 70%.
-The whole contract-based trading covers some 99.2% of the wholesale market and the resting 0.8% is traded in the secondary market via Gas Excange Ltd.
+In the year 2006, the share of wholesale supply sold under public tariffs will increase to some 70 per cent.
+The whole contract-based trading covers some 98.9 per cent of the wholesale market and the resting 1.1 per cent is traded in the secondary market via Gas Excange Ltd.